Stage 3: Enforcement – Debt Recovery

 Timescales: This typically takes from 3-12 weeks; additional charges may apply if we need to enter into correspondence about the enforcement, in which case the charges will be based on our hourly rate which we will set out in a letter to you.

-This process enables a judgement creditor to secure payment of the judgement debt upon any equity in a debtor’s property.
-If a Charging Order is granted, the judgement creditor can register a charge over the debtor’s property with the Land Registry so that when the debtor eventually sells the property or there is a change in title, the judgement creditor should get paid provided there is sufficient equity.
+This process enables a judgment creditor to secure payment of the judgment debt upon any equity in a debtor’s property.
+If a Charging Order is granted, the judgment creditor can register a charge over the debtor’s property with the Land Registry so that when the debtor eventually sells the property or there is a change in title, the judgment creditor should get paid provided there is sufficient equity.

 Timescales: Once the application has been made to court an interim charging order can sometimes be obtained within 2-4 weeks, and a final charging order within a further 4-8 weeks (if not contested).
 However the timescale can vary depending on whether an objection is filed by the debtor or if the court lists the case for a hearing.

 If the judgment debtor is employed, an Attachment of Earnings order can be made against wages, salaries, and fees (but not against self-employed income).
 This order requires an employer to make regular deductions from the judgment debtor’s earnings and make payments into court in order to satisfy the judgment debt.